huanvoAWN/gpt-researcher-test/README.md

 # 🔎 GPT Researcher

-This is a fork of the original [gpt-researcher](https://github.com/assafelovic/gpt-researcher) project.
-We added two features:
+This is a fork of the original [gpt-researcher](https://github.com/assafelovic/gpt-researcher) project specialized to the **cybersecurity** use case (the bot only does research for cybersecurity topics).
+We also added two features:
 - Ability to select an OpenAI model.
 - Ability to add multiple queries/tasks.